edejuan2002/avdm_Competecies/README.md

 * Geography: https://www.icgc.cat/ca/Geoinformacio-i-mapes/Dades-i-productes/Geoinformacio-cartografica/Divisions-administratives

 ## Time evolution
-The code regarding this topic can be found in the folder Time evolution in the file "Time_evolution.ipynb" together with a folder with useful tools for the panda library from https://github.com/jvicens/analysis-and-visualization-of-big-data-course.git and a plot using Plotly library.
+The code regarding this topic can be found inside the folder Time evolution in the file "Time_evolution.ipynb" together with a folder with useful tools for the panda library from https://github.com/jvicens/analysis-and-visualization-of-big-data-course.git and a plot using Plotly library.

 Structure of the code in "Time_evolution.ipynb":